-Using the rough 100-grit side of the Gelous Nail File, gently buff away the shiny Top Coat, paying special attention to the sides of your nails as these areas are easily be missed.
-You can file slightly beyond the Top Coat into the Colour Coats if you’ve applied several layers previously, this will help to reduce soaking time and allow the Remover to penetrate each layer a tad easier.
-Just be gentle with this, you must avoid filing down to the nail.
+Using the rough 100-grit side of the Gelous Nail File, gently buff away the shiny Top Coat, making sure to get down the sides of your nails as these areas can easily be missed.
+You can file slightly beyond the Top Coat into the Colour Coats if you’ve previously applied several layers, this will help to reduce soaking time and allow the Remover to penetrate each layer a little easier.
+Just be gentle with this, taking special care to avoid filing down to the nail.

 Option 1: Soaking off your Gel Nail Polish

-Start by soaking a Lint Free Wipe in Nail Polish Remover, before folding it into a square.
-This will allow the wipe to hold onto more liquid and helps to prevent Nail Polish Remover from making too much contact with your skin.
-You can speed this process up by soaking both hands together.
-With your Manicure Removal Clips, begin by clipping a moistened Lint Free Wipe to the pinky, ring, and middle finger of each hand.
+Begin by soaking a Lint Free Wipe in Nail Polish Remover, before folding it into a square.
+This will allow the wipe to hold onto more liquid and helps to prevent Nail Polish Remover from touching too much of your skin.
+You can streamline this process by soaking both hands at the same time.
+Start by clipping a moistened Lint Free Wipe to the pinky, ring, and middle finger of each hand using the Manicure Removal Clips.
 Then, move to the index fingers and finally, the thumbs.
-If you're finding it difficult to clip the Manicure Removal Clips on your thumbs, we suggest completing one hand at a time or simply asking a friend for a helping hand.
-Once clipped, you should press down to keep the area airtight and leave to soak for between 10-20 minutes, depending on how thick you applied the Gel Nail Polish.
+If you're struggling to clip the Manicure Removal Clips on your thumbs, we suggest doing one hand at a time or simply asking someone for a helping hand.
+After clipping, you should press down to ensure an airtight seal and leave to soak for between 10-20 minutes, depending on how thick you applied the Gel Nail Polish.

 Option 2: Using Express Gel Nail Polish Remover

-A real time-saving alternative, with this method all that's required is a generous coat of Express Gel Nail Polish Remover over the entire surface of your nails.
+A real time-saving alternative, with this method all you’ll need to do is apply a generous coat of Express Gel Nail Polish Remover over the entire surface of your nails.
 Working just like magic, simply wait 3-5 minutes for the Gel Nail Polish to effortlessly bubble and lift off the nail.

 Pushing away the Gel Nail Polish

-Once the suggested time has passed, your Gel Nail Polish should have partially lifted and will come off quite easily with a gentle push of your Orangewood Cuticle Sticks.
-Push in the direction your nail grows, from cuticle to tip, taking care to avoid pressing down into the nail.
-Any stubborn bits of Gel Nail Polish that don’t easily lift off can be gently buffed away using the fine (180-grit) side of the Gelous Nail File.
-If you're finding it tough to remove the Gel Nail Polish, you may need to soak your nails once again or reapply the Express Gel Nail Polish Remover for a second time.
-This could stem from not buffing sufficiently the first time around, not having enough Nail Polish Remover on, the Nail Polish Remover drying out, or having not left it on for long enough.
-An important tip to take note of, if you have previously applied Builder Gel, it's not necessary for you to completely remove this during each removal process.
-Simply lightly buff your nails using the fine (180-grit) side of the Gelous Nail File in order to create a smooth and even surface for your next mani.
+Once the recommended time has passed, your Gel Nail Polish should have partially lifted and will come off relatively easily with a gentle push of your Orangewood Cuticle Sticks.
+Push in the direction your nail grows, from cuticle to tip, taking care not to press into the nail.
+Any stubborn bits of Gel Nail Polish that don’t lift right off can be gently buffed away using the fine (180-grit) side of the Gelous Nail File.
+If you struggle to remove the Gel Nail Polish, you may need to soak your nails once again or reapply the Express Gel Nail Polish Remover for a second time round.
+This could be due to not buffing sufficiently the first time around, not having enough Nail Polish Remover on, the Nail Polish Remover drying out, or having not left it on for long enough.
+An important tip to note, if you have previously applied Builder Gel, you do not need to completely remove this during each removal process.
+Simply lightly buff your nails using the fine (180-grit) side of the Gelous Nail File to create a smooth and even surface for your next mani.

 Nourishing your nails

-Once your removal has wrapped up, give your hands a good wash, then treat them to a nourishing Cuticle Oil and high-quality Hand Cream.
-This step is critical for replenishing moisture after the harshness of buffing and acetone.
+Once your removal is complete, give your hands a good wash, then treat them to a nourishing Cuticle Oil and high-quality Hand Cream.
+This step is crucial for replenishing moisture after the drying effects of buffing and acetone.

 Can I re-apply Gelous Gel Nail Polish immediately after my Gel Nail Polish removal?

-If you’re planning on reapplying directly after removing, hold off on applying Cuticle Oil or Hand Cream until after you’ve completed your fresh manicure.
-Follow all the instructions outlined in How to Apply Gelous Gel Nail Polish, however take care to only very lightly buff your nails with the Nail File during prep.
-If your nails feel sensitive, it’s a smart idea to wait 1-2 weeks before the next application.
-Throughout this break, you should focus on strengthening and nourishing both your hands and nails using our Cuticle Oil and Hand Cream.
+If you’re planning on reapplying right after removal, hold off on applying Cuticle Oil or Hand Cream until after you’ve completed your new manicure.
+Follow all the instructions outlined in How to Apply Gelous Gel Nail Polish, however take care to only softly buff your nails with the Nail File during prep.
+If your nails feel sensitive, it’s wise to wait 1-2 weeks before the next application.
+During this break, focus on strengthening and nourishing both your hands and nails using our Cuticle Oil and Hand Cream.